-In addition, if the Tribe intends to enter into a management contract for the operation and management of the Tribe's gaming facility, the contract must likewise be submitted to, and approved by the Chairman of the NIGC pursuant to Section 11(d)(9) of the IGRA, 25 U.S.C. § 2710(d)(9) and the NIGC's regulations governing management contracts.
-The Tribe may want to contact the NIGC at (202) 632-7003 for further information on submitting the ordinance and the management contract for approval by the NIGC.
+In addition, if the Tribe enters into a management contract for the operation and management of the Tribe's gaming facility, the contract must likewise be submitted to, and approved by the Chairman of the NIGC pursuant to Section 11(d)(9) of the IGRA, 25 U.S.C. § 2710(d)(9) and the NIGC's regulations governing management contracts.
+The Tribe may want to contact the NIGC for information on submitting the ordinance and the management contract for approval by the NIGC.

 We wish the Tribe and the State success in their economic venture.

 Sincerely,